PRAkTIKal24/CIPhR/README.md

 **Schedule:**
 - Runs every day at 00:00 UTC
 - Manual triggering available via workflow_dispatch

-### 🔧 Legacy Workflow

-The original single-phase workflow is still available but may experience authentication issues in GitHub Actions environments due to GCP environment auto-detection.

 ### Setting up API Keys and Webhooks in GitHub Secrets